alexfernandez/deployment/README.md

 There are several alternatives.

 First, `deployment` can be configured to run a specified command, passing it an option `deploymentCommand` from the API.
+You can restart an Upstart task, reboot an init.d service or run any other command you need.

 Second, the service could be run using `supervisor`, which would restart the service automatically right after downloading the new code.